 Picnic with the Pops at the Columbus Commons

-While you're downtown, consider checking out National Veterans Memorial and Museum, which will be open on July 4.
-This safe, controlled environment provides the opportunity to reflect on our country's history, from the Revolutionary War to today.
+While you're downtown, consider checking out National Veterans Memorial and Museum.
+This top Columbus attraction provides the opportunity to reflect on our country's history, from the Revolutionary War to today.
 The facility's beautiful Memorial Grove is also open daily from dawn until dusk for outdoor contemplation and remembrance of those who fought and sacrificed for our freedom.
+Please note that the museum will be closed Tuesday, July 4, however, it will operate during normal business hours the weekend before.

 View from above of the National Veterans Memorial and Museum surrounded by grass and trees with skyline in background